-LGL270/LGS160 Wills and Probate (LS)
+Wills and Probate (LS) LGL270

 This course teaches students the concepts and processes of testate and intestate inheritance and estate administration.
 Students receive experiential learning by drafting a will, inventory, application for letters, and first and final accounting based on a simulated fact pattern.

-Prerequisites for LGL270: LGL100/LGS110 Foundations in Law Prerequisites for LGS160: None Terms Offered: As needed
+Prereauisite: LGL100 Terms Offered: SU.
+SP

-LGL280/LGS190 Family Law (LS)
+LGL280 Family Law (LS)

 This course teaches students the principles and processes relating to the spousal and parent child relationship including marriage and divorce, paternity and adoption, support and alimony, division of marital property, and child custody.
 Students receive experiential learning by preparing court documents relating to divorce, support, and custody, and a marriage settlement agreement based on a simulated domestic fact pattern.
-Prerequisites for LGL280: LGL100/LGS110 Foundations in Law Prerequisites for LGS190: None